Dockbox-OSS/Hartshorn/README.md

 ### Starting your first application

-Getting started with Hartshorn is easy, the example below will introduce you to the basics of setting up and running your first application.
+The process of starting with Hartshorn is straightforward, and the example below will help you understand the basic steps of setting up and executing your first application.

-Hartshorn applications are built using the `HartshornApplication` class.
-This class is the entry point of your application, and is responsible for bootstrapping the application.
-The bootstrap process will initialize a standalone `ApplicationContext` which will be used to manage the application's lifecycle.
+The `HartshornApplication` class is used to build Hartshorn applications.
+It serves as the entry point of your application and performs the bootstrapping process.
+The process initiates a self-contained `ApplicationContext` that manages your application's lifecycle.

 ```java
 public static void main(String[] args) {